What Are Graphs and Charts in Excel?

 How to Make a Graph in Excel

-Although graphs and charts are distinct, Excel groups all graphs under the charts categories listed in the previous sections.
-To create a graph or another chart type, follow the steps below and select the appropriate graph type.
+Because graphs and charts serve similar functions, Excel groups all graphs under the “chart” category.
+To create a graph in Excel, follow the steps below.

 Select Range to Create a Graph from Workbook Data